expo/expo/docs/pages/build-reference/migrating.md

 ### Only libraries included in your package.json are included in the resulting standalone app

 This often results in massive reductions in app size; managed apps built with EAS Build can be in the order of 10x smaller than the same app built with `expo build` ([learn why](https://blog.expo.dev/expo-managed-workflow-in-2021-5b887bbf7dbb)).
-The tradeoff here is that you need to be careful when publishing over-the-air updates in order to avoid publishing an incompatible JavaScript bundle.
-Learn more in ["Over-the-air updates"](/build/updates.md).
+The tradeoff here is that you need to be careful when publishing updates in order to avoid publishing an incompatible JavaScript bundle.
+Learn more in [updates](/build/updates.md).

 ### The `--config` flag is not supported